fabiospampinato/vscode-bump/README.md

 - **Review**: Setting `bump.commit.enabled = false` and `bump.changelog.open = true` allows you to review your changelog before committing it.
 Alternatively you can also auto-commit it, review it later, and in case amend the previous commit.
 - **Scripts**: They can be used for automating releases/deployments.
 A `postbump` script could be used for compiling your project for production, then a `postcommit` script could push the commit and close the terminal instance Bump creates for executing these scripts (by adding a `&& exit 0` at the end of the script).

+## Contributing

+If you found a problem, or have a feature request, please open an [issue](https://github.com/fabiospampinato/vscode-bump/issues) about it.

+If you want to make a pull request you can debug the extension using [Debug Launcher](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-debug-launcher).

 ## License

 MIT © Fabio Spampinato